Available in VPC

 Backup file

-- Retention period: can be stored up to 30 days according to the user settings
+- Retention period: You can store for up to 30 days according to the user settings.

-- Storage location: a separate data storage (storage contracts are made according to the backup file size)
+- Storage location: Separate data storage (storage contracts are made according to the backup file size)

 - You can also receive the data of the Cloud DB for MongoDB by running mongodump in the application server or can restore the received files in the Cloud DB for MongoDB by running mongorestore.